backdrop-contrib/views_aggregator/README.txt

 IT      |           2 |  $30,000,000 |

 That's the basics and you can do the above with Views.
-But with Views Aggregator Plus (VAgg+) you can also aggregate like so:
+But with Views Aggregator Plus (VAgg+) you can also aggregate like below, using its TALLY and ENUMERATE group aggregation functions, as well as LABEL, COUNT and SUM for the added bottom row.

 Industry    |Companies           |     Turnover |
 ------------|--------------------|--------------|